openhab/openhab-docker/README.md

 ```
 docker run -it --name openhab --net=host openhab/openhab:2.1.0-amd64
 ```
-_**NOTE:** Although this is the simplest method to getting openHAB up and running, but it is not the prefered method.
+_**NOTE:** Although this is the simplest method to getting openHAB up and running, but it is not the preferred method.
 To properly run the container, please specify a **host volume** for the directories._

 ### Starting with Docker named volumes (for beginners)